hermescenter/dontspyonus.eu/site/content/individual/index.md

 type: "individual"
 ---

 How does it works? by picking one of the ID from [this CSV](https://dontspyonus.eu/api/list), you can compose an URL like `https://dontspyonus.eu/individual#124973,124936` it would produce a picture composed by the two faces.
-[EXAMPLE](/individual#124973,124936,197820)
+[EXAMPLE](/individual#124973,124936,197820).
+Better if you check [the full list of IDs](/post/individual/).

 <script type="text/javascript" src="/js/group.js"></script>